drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ![Sale Count by Event Results](img/results-salecount-by-event.png)

-6. How about if you wanted to see the top commissions per event.
+6. What if you wanted to see the top commissions per event?
 That would require querying inside the array.
 To do that, you need to unnest or flatten the array.
-Run the query below to see the top 2 commissions per event. __Note:__ the UNNEST function is used to flatten the sales array.
-Then, it can be queried, and those results are converted into an array.
+Run the query below to see the top tqo commissions per event. __Note:__ the UNNEST function is used to flatten the sales array.
+Then, it can be queried and those results are converted into an array.

 ```
 SELECT